 Any solution to a burning-out problem must come from an internal analysis.

 First of all, you need to learn the signals of a possible burnout.
 Usually, you will feel resistance towards productiveness.
-Still, many times people misinterpret it with procrastination.
+Still, many times people misinterpret it as procrastination.
 The infographic below shows the main differences between the two.

 Notice that burning out is always the result of a stressful situation, and the solution is the opposite of procrastination.
 If you procrastinate, you need to force yourself into productivity.
 Otherwise, you have to avoid any additional pressure.